marcosalonsoelectronics/PE49/README.md

 # PE49
-Files associated to video PE#49: Impedance-based Analysis of EMI Filter and DC-DC Converter Interaction
+Files associated to video Power Electronics #49: Impedance-based Analysis of EMI Filter and DC-DC Converter Interaction

 Available at: https://youtu.be/oRphYd8tjzY